christopher-leggatt/chris-leggatt-capstone-frontend/README.md

 Deleted:
 -staffpicksheader

--categories would ultimately be something that the admin could edit; currently, they are simply loaded as assets from the backend
+-categories and category images would ultimately be something that the admin could edit; currently, they are simply loaded as assets from the backend
--added a very hasty About page just for sake of completion - will be developed
+-added a very hasty About page just for sake of completion... to be developed -removed Stores page - tbd
+-added SignIn page - non-functional, for sake of completeness